kchs-robot/lessons/README.md

 - Looking for the dashboard?
 Click [here](https://dashboard.team2393.com)

 ## You can find each lesson listed as "day#" in unit 1.
 Below you can find which day corresponds to which date.
-You will also be able to find the corresponding video (yippie)
+You will also be able to find the corresponding video
 ## Lesson Map

 ## Unit 1: Basics